-- A. General: Set, securely anchor and build into work prior to concrete placement all anchorage devices and all other embedded items, including but not by limitation reinforcement, reinforcing dowels, embedded plates, anchor rods, anchor inserts, sleeves, load transfer plates, diamond dowels and shelf bulk heads required for other work that is attached to, bear upon, or supported by, cast-in-place concrete.
+- A. General: Set and build into work anchorage devices and other embedded items required for other work that is attached to, or supported by, cast-in-place concrete.
 Use setting drawings, diagrams, instructions and directions provided by suppliers of items to be attached thereto.
 Notify other trades to permit installation of their work.
-Templates to be utilized for setting of anchorage devices shall be constructed in a manner to allow mechanical consolidation of concrete without disturbance.
-Embedments shall be placed in a timely fashion to permit the inspection of embedments prior to concrete placement.
-"Wet Setting" of embedded items into plastic concrete is strictly prohibited. - B. Edge Forms and Screed Strips for Slabs: Set edge forms or bulkheads and intermediate screed strips for slabs to obtain required elevations and contours in finished slab surface. - C. Provide PVC sleeves where pipes and/or conduit pass through exterior concrete or slabs.
-Sleeves or penetrations shall not be placed through footings, piers, pedestals, drop caps, columns or pilasters unless specifically noted. - D. Tolerances: Tolerances for Anchor Bolts/Rods, other embedded items and bearing surfaces shall meet the requirement set forth in the latest edition of the American Institute of Steel Construction "Code of Standard Practice for Steel Buildings and Bridges," and ACI 117.
+Templates to be utilized for setting of anchorage devices shall be constructed in a manner to allow mechanical consolidation of concrete.
+"Wet Setting" of embedded items into plastic concrete will not be permitted without special permission from the Engineer. - B. Edge Forms and Screed Strips for Slabs: Set edge forms or bulkheads and intermediate screed strips for slabs to obtain required elevations and contours in finished slab surface. - C. Provide PVC sleeves where pipes and/or conduit pass through exterior concrete or slabs.
+Sleeves or penetrations shall not be placed through footings, piers, pedestals, drop caps, columns or pilasters unless specifically noted. - D. Tolerances: Tolerances for Anchor Bolts/Rods, bearing surfaces and other embedded items shall meet the requirement set forth in the latest edition of the American Institute of Steel Construction "Code of Standard Practice for Steel Buildings and Bridges," and ACI 117.
 The more stringent criteria from these documents shall apply.